What is Starry Stonewort

 Clearwater Lake - Starry Stonewort Early Detection Search

-We had a company search our landings for Starry Stonewort on Saturday, April 8, 2017 We received an email this morning that they were not able to detect any Starry Stonewort around our landings.
+We had a company search our landings for Starry Stonewort in 2018.
+They were not able to detect any Starry Stonewort around our landings.
 GREAT NEWS!!
 But, they did not do a full lake survey, so it can't be stated with certainty that there is not Starry Stonewort in the lake, but at least there is no evidence of it near the landings.

 Good news for Clearwater Lake from the Starry Trek event held on August 5th.
 A potential AIS sample collected near the Black Pool DNR access ramp was found to be native and not Starry Stonewort.
 Unfortunately for another lake in our region the news was not so good.
 A sample collected from Grand Lake was confirmed to be Starry Stonewort, thus adding yet another Minnesota lake to the infested category.
 This is a good reminder that we all need to be vigilant - when we move boats (and docks) from lake to lake we need to ensure that we Clean, Drain, and Dry our boats and trailers.
 This isn’t just a slogan on a sign, it’s what we need to do every time.

 Please watch the AIS Video below, which shows how fast and destructive it is to a lake.

 Currently the MN DNR is doing nothing to stop the spread of Starry Stonewort.
 We are also asking you to please write your legislature to have them help stop the spread of it.